onap/policy-parent/docs/development/devtools/clamp-dcae.rst

 Deployment and Configuration of DCAE microservice (PMSH):
 ---------------------------------------------------------
-The Control Loop state is changed from "UNINITIALISED" to "PASSIVE" from the Policy Gui.
+The Automation Composition state is changed from "UNINITIALISED" to "PASSIVE" from the Policy Gui.
 The kubernetes participant deploys the PMSH helm chart from the DCAE chartMuseum server.

 .. image:: images/cl-passive.png